Battle of Breitenfeld (1631): Regroupment

 The Imperial-League army pivots to the right for their pincer movement.
-The Swedish army extends it's left wing with auxiliaries to meet the threat.
+The Swedish army extends its left wing with auxiliaries to meet the threat.

 Tilly's plan was that his centre would launch a broad frontal assault on Horn's open left flank, with fire support from the Imperial batteries on Galgenberg and the captured Saxon artillery.
 Both Fürstenberg and Isolani were to support Tilly's infantry assault.
 They gave strict orders to their cavalry to break off their pursuit of the Saxon troops and to attack the open flank and rear of the Swedish centre.
 While his both cavalry wings made their assaults, Tilly planned to execute a pincer movement against Horn's troops.
 If successful, he would outflank the Swedish army on their left flank and ultimately drive them back towards the marchlands at the Lober stream.
 Arriving at the former position of the Saxons, Tilly slowly pivoted his Imperial-League tercios to the left.
 The movement of such large amount of troops on the trodden earth stirred up huge clouds of dust.
 These clouds were spread out with the wind towards the Swedish left wing, thus obscuring the visibility among Tilly's and Horn's troops.
 The left-turn movement and the difficult visibility resulted in Pappenheim's, Wahl's, Wangler's and Reinach-Comargo's infantry regiments, comprising 7,800 men and about 1,000 soldiers from nearby regiments, being pushed too far to the right.
 Owing to the size of the tercios, the turning manoeuver became a very time-consuming process.
 Many soldiers were crowded together and placed too far back to fully participate in the fighting on the far left.

 The agile Swedish troops now saw their opportunity.
 Horn observed the new situation occurring before his eyes and immediately reacted to Tilly's attempt to outflank his troops.
 He took the initiative by ordering his left flank (Baudissin's and Caldenbach's cuirassiers) to pivot sharply to the left, allowing his rear line (Taupadel's dragoons and Efferen-Hall's and Courville's cuirassiers) to advance and extend his front line on both flanks.
 Waldstein's commanded musketeers were also lined up in the gaps between the squadrons.

 Horn thus re-aligned his troops in a new defensive front at a 90-degree angle, which ran perpendicularly along the country road between Düben and Leipzig.
 The road was surrounded by deep ditches, which Horn used as a defensive obstacle.
 His hastily improvised maneuver was carried out in just 15 minutes, and he exploited the surrounding smoke and dust clouds to conceal his deployment.
 Before the maneuver could be completed, Fürstenberg made an attempt to charge Horn's flank.
 But since his cavalry, having chased away the Saxon troops, had not yet regrouped his ranks effectively, he was unable to mount a concentrated attack.
 Thus his attack was quickly repulsed by a concentrated volley from Waldstein's musketeers.